 The aims of the Apprenticeships and Traineeship Taskforce are to:

-- consider the current barriers and potential opportunities relating to the uptake of apprenticeships and traineeships across industries in Victoria
+- consider the opportunities and barriers relating to the uptake of apprenticeships and traineeships across industries in Victoria

 - determine whether issues raised are industry specific or more broader systemic issues